Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **init_iso_scale** [ Type: *float* ]

-	For inital guess, sources are removed if they have a detected neighbour within this value, given in pixels.
+	For initial guess, sources are removed if they have a detected neighbour within this value, given in pixels.